 We did it.
-We took a seven day trip (Boston, Portsmouth, Newport, New Haven, NYC, Havre de Grace, and DC) and each carried only one book bag + a small crossbody purse (not Chris, me).
+We took a seven day trip (Boston, MA; Portsmouth, NH; Newport, RI; New Haven, CT; NYC, Havre de Grace, MD; and Washington, DC) and each carried only one book bag + a small crossbody purse (not Chris, me).
 This trip came together in about a month.

 The plan was to visit some major cities, try new restaurants, and reconnect with old friends.
 Since we weren’t going to drive the Mustang + were going to be in metropolitan areas, we wanted to travel as light as possible.
 Thus, the idea to limit ourselves to backpacks started making more and more sense.
 No need to check and pay for bags when flying and no rolling bags on the city sidewalks.